kothihaaung/forklore/README.md

 ### 📱 App Description
 This mobile app allows users to browse high-quality food photos categorized by type (e.g., sushi, burger, pizza).
 Users can filter by category and tap on any photo to view more details like title and photographer.

-### ✅ How the App Solves It
-- Clean two-column photo grid layout for quick browsing
-- Filters by food category
-- Detail screen shows full-size image, title, photographer, and category
-- Fast, minimal UI with dark/light theme support

 ### 💪 Strengths
 - Full-stack: React Native frontend + Rails backend
 - Modern UI with dark/light theme